ArchieAlt/ArchieAlt/README.md

 - 💞️ I’m looking to collaborate on Nothing for now since im a dumb dumb
 - 📫 How to reach me LATER
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am 14 years old and am starting a pc building business :)
+- ⚡ Fun fact: Studying to be an electrical engineer :)

 <!---
 ArchieAlt/ArchieAlt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.